JeremieLitzler/journal/docs/posts/2022-09-12-all-my-notes-on-the-videos-of-Charles-Dowding/README.md

 ---
-title: Summary of my notes from the vlogs of Charles Dowing
+title: Summary of my notes from the vlogs of Charles Dowding
-description: My notes summurize what I learned from the vlogs of  Charles Dowing
+description: My notes summurize what I learned from the vlogs of  Charles Dowding
 date: 2022-09-12
 #heroImage: '/images/.jpg'
 #heroAlt: